-Advisory: English 48, English 49 and Mathematics 34A, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5, W5 and M20.
-Computer and Information Sciences 186 with a grade of "C" or better, or equivalent.
+Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5; Mathematics 38 with a grade of "C" or better, or equivalent or Assessment Skill Level M30.

 This course is a study of the theories and techniques for managing personal income.
 Emphasis is placed on financial goal setting, culminating in the development of a personal financial plan.
-Topics include practical methods for gaining maximum advantages from income through efficient spending, effective use of credit, savings, budgeting, insurance, and investment.
-Stock portfolios and retirement planning are also discussed.
-This course is designed for all students interested in personal finance.
-(FT) AA/AS; CSU.
+Topics include practical methods for gaining maximum advantages from income through efficient spending, effective use of credit, savings, budgeting, insurance,